 You Gotta Know These Golfers

-Ben Hogan (1912-1997) The PGA Tour's leading money winner from 1940-42 and in 1946 and 1948, two events interrupted his playing career: service in World War II and a near-fatal 1949 head-on car accident.
+- Ben Hogan (1912–1997) The PGA Tour’s leading money winner from 1940–1942 and in 1946 and 1948, two events interrupted his playing career: service in World War II and a near-fatal 1949 head-on car accident.
 After each, though, Hogan rose to the top of his game; he won nine majors overall (six after the accident), including four U.S. Opens.
-In 1953 he accomplished a feat matched only by Tiger Woods: winning three modern major championships in one season: the Masters, U.S. Open, and British Open.
+In 1953 he accomplished a feat matched only by Tiger Woods: winning three modern major championships in one season (the Masters, U.S. Open, and British Open).

-Tom Watson (1949-present) He became the major rival to Jack Nicklaus in the second half of the Golden Bear's career.
-Watson's greatest achievements were at the British Open, a tournament he won five times between 1975 and 1983.
-He took eight major championships overall, and still competes occasionally on the regular PGA Tour, though mostly on the Senior Tour, where he won the 2001 Senior PGA Championship.
+- Tom Watson (1949–present) He became the major rival to Jack Nicklaus in the second half of the Golden Bear’s career.
+Watson’s greatest achievements were at the British Open, a tournament he won five times between 1975 and 1983.
+He took eight major championships overall.

 This article was contributed by Adam Fine.